sodadata/docs/soda-cloud/failed-rows.md

 * checks that use a [validity metric]({% link soda-cl/validity-metrics.md %}#failed-row-samples)
 * checks that use a [duplicate_count or duplicate_percent metric]({% link soda-cl/numeric-metrics.md %}#failed-row-samples)

-From the **Checks Results** dashboard, select a check result to navigate to that indivdual check's result history page, then click the **Failed Row Analysis** tab (pictured below) to examine samples and analytical information associated with a failed check result.
+From the **Checks Results** dashboard, select a check result to navigate to that individual check's result history page, then click the **Failed Row Analysis** tab (pictured below) to examine samples and analytical information associated with a failed check result.

 Adjust the **Segment By** setting to examine the results by column.
 By default, Soda sorts categorical columns from the one with the fewest distinct values to the one with the most, or by cardinality.
 Columns with the highest cardinality (the most distinct values) are more complex and are more likely to provide insight into your failed rows investigation.